 If your password is found, it will be stored in a file called hashcat.potfile

-Although ethereum presale took place 6 years ago it is sill possible to recover those funds.
-You just need pateince, experience and a bit of luck.
+Although Ethereum presale took place 6 years ago it is sill possible to recover those funds.
+You just need patience, experience and a bit of luck.

 Disclaimer!
-This article was written by Robert Rhodin, the CEO of Wallet Recovery Service KEYCHAINX LLC, based in California USA.
+This article was written by Robert Rhodin, the CEO of Wallet Recovery Service KEYCHAINX AG, based in Zug Switzerland.
 To read more about our company please visit https://keychainx.io or send us an email to firstname.lastname@example.org if you need to talk about password recovery.